maierav/sensation/intro.md

 This Jupyter book provides an AI-free, opinionated[^1], broad strokes introduction to the science of sensation and perception, with select scholarly references provided for further self-study[^2].

 [^1]: Rather than presenting all views with equal weight, we will only mention dissenting views in passing.
 The overarching didactic goal is to lay out a coherent narrative rather than a taxonomy of viewpoints.
 The hope is that this approach prioritizes _holistic understanding_ - grasping the _gist_ - over fractured knowledge.
 Or to put it with T.S.
 Eliot: we do not want to find ourselves distracted from distraction by distraction.
 We acknowledge that this comes at the cost of favoring some views over others.
-A serious student will venture beyond this introductory text and explore the full landscape of ideas.
+Serious students will venture beyond this introductory text and explore the full landscape of ideas.

 [^2]: Books on expert topics often go out of print and/or are expensive.
 Web sites sometimes get abandoned go offline.
 In an attempt to provide free resources with some hope of permanence, we will largely limit external links to documents that have been associated with a Digital Object Identifier, or DOI.
 Exceptions are made for public domain sources and scholarly or academic web sites that have an established history of maintenance.